Atrial Septal Defect

 If the ASD is persistent, blood continues to flow from the left to the right atria.
 This is called a shunt.
 If too much blood moves to the right side of the heart, pressures in the lungs build up.
 The shunt can be reversed so that blood flows from right to left.
-Many problems can occur if the shunt is large, but small atrial septal defects often cause very few problems and may be found much later in life.
+Many problems can occur if the shunt is large, but small atrial septal defects often cause very few issues and maybe found much later in life.

 ASD is not very common.
-When the person has no other congenital defect, symptoms may be absent, particularly in children.
+When the person has no other congenital disability, symptoms may be absent, particularly in children.
 Symptoms may begin any time after birth through childhood.
-Individuals with ASD are at an increased risk for developing a number of complications including:
+Individuals with ASD are at an increased risk for developing several complications, including:

 - Atrial fibrillation (in adults)

 - Pulmonary over circulation